 portnumber Specify the port number to be configured.
-Valid values are 0-7 or 0-15, depending on the switch type.
-This operand is required.

-mode Specify a value of 1 to designate the port as a G_Port.
+Valid values for port number vary mode Specify a value of 1 to designate the port as a G_Port.

 Specify a value of 0 to remove the G_Port designation from the port.
 This is the default port state.
 This operand is required.